-Most people with Guillain-Barré syndrome will recover from most of their symptom within 6 to 12 months.
-But it can take from several months to several years to fully recovery from the nerve damages caused by Guillain-Barré syndrome.
+Most people with Guillain-Barré syndrome will recover from most of their symptoms within 6 to 12 months.
+But it can take from several months to several years to fully recover from the nerve damage caused by Guillain-Barré syndrome.

 However, around 1 in 5 people are left with long-term problems such as:

 - being unable to walk without assistance

 - weakness in the arms, legs or face

 - numbness, pain or a tingling or burning sensation